-While we may somehow be instinctually inclined to gift gifts as expressions of love, many people (myself included) experience anxiety over the idea of gift giving.
+While we may somehow be instinctively inclined to gift, well, gifts as expressions of love, many people experience anxiety over the idea of gift-giving.
 It is completely normal to be nervous about gift-giving.

 This should be good news for those of you who keep strict budgets.
 Chapman takes time to speak directly to those who have a tight grip around their wallets in this chapter:

 “If you are a saver, you will experience emotional resistance to the idea of spending money as an expression of love.
 You don’t purchase things for yourself.
 Why should you purchase things for your spouse?
 But that attitude fails to recognize that you are purchasing things for yourself.
 By saving and investing money, you are purchasing self worth and security.”

 Chapman makes a good point here; however, don’t read into the implication that gift-giving is actually something you do to benefit yourself in the long run.
 Chapman goes to great lengths throughout the entire rest of his book to explain that learning a new love language is something you do expressly for the benefit of someone else.